-A sermon by Dean Sam Candler Easter 2 - Year C
+A sermon by Dean Sam Candler Easter 2 - Year A

-"Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe. -John 20:25
+"Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe.

+-John 20:25

 It's Thomas.
 It is good old St. Thomas talking this morning.
-We know him most commonly as "Doubting Thomas."
-But there are two, two very different, ways to read his important comments from John, Chapter 20.
-Listen closely, and listen to which words I emphasize as I read verse 25:
+We know him most commonly as "Doubting Thomas," but I don't think so.
+I think he is the Apostle of Courage.
+Here's why:

+There are two, two very different, ways to read his important comments from John, Chapter 20.
+Listen closely, and listen to which words I emphasize as I read verse 25

 "Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe.
-(John 20.25)
+(John 20:25)